ixmatus/maelstrom/README.md

 Maelstrom is a distributed, fault-tolerant, and soft real-time computation platform.
 As opposed to Map/Reduce, Maelstrom handles its units of computation in streams, in parallel across a cluster, and concurrently on each node.

-The goal is to provide a generalized framework for parallel, concurrent, and distributed computational work-loads that are non-trivial.
+The goal is to provide a generalized framework for distributed computational work-loads that are non-trivial.

 ## Design